ericpham19/HeroWiki/README.md

 **Getting Started**

- Start the app by typing `irb` in your terminal
+ Start the app opening up a terminal in your editor.
  Run the program by typing `ruby bin/HeroWiki`
  The program will be starting and showing the main page